 Knowledge is power.
 Clemson University is taking bold steps to help empower, enlighten and develop African-American and Hispanic males.
-On April 27-28, 2017, the University will host the inaugural Men of Color National Summit.
+On April 12-13, 2018, the University will host the annual Men of Color National Summit.
 The mission of our summit is to close the achievement gap for African-American and Hispanic males from cradle to career success by emphasizing the importance of education, best practices and choices to increase high school and college graduation rates.

 As part of the summit, we will introduce a high school component called Tiger Alliance, which will include African-American and Hispanic males from the local area.
 We encourage students to take advantage of opportunities this experience will offer.
 The goals of Tiger Alliance are as follows: